-- establishing the compensation of our CEO, which is then ratified by the full Board; - reviewing and approving the compensation of the Named Executive Officers other than the CEO as proposed by the CEO; - administering the Company's employee benefit plans; and - overseeing the Company's human capital programs, including diversity, equity and inclusion, as well as culture, talent management and organizational health.
+- establishing the compensation of our CEO, which is then ratified by the full Board; - reviewing and approving the compensation of the Named Executive Officers other than the CEO as proposed by the CEO; - administering the Company's employee benefit plans; and - overseeing Company's human capital programs including talent management, organizational health, culture and inclusion.

-The committee has reviewed and discussed the Compensation Discussion and Analysis for the year ended December 31, 2023 and other compensation disclosures in this Proxy Statement with management.
-Based on such reviews and discussions, the committee recommended to the Board that the compensation-related disclosures made in this Proxy Statement, including the Compensation Discussion and Analysis, be included herein and incorporated by reference into the Company's Annual Report on Form 10-K for the year ended December 31, 2023.
+The committee has reviewed and discussed the Compensation Discussion and Analysis for the year ended December 31, 2024 and other compensation disclosures in this Proxy Statement with management.
+Based on such reviews and discussions, the committee recommended to the Board that the compensation-related disclosures made in this Proxy Statement, including the Compensation Discussion and Analysis, be included herein and incorporated by reference into the Company's Annual Report on Form 10-K for the year ended December 31, 2024.